lisasboylanportfolio/WebSiteGenerator/README.md

 # Static Website Generator
 The application generates additional pages for a static website.
-With small modifications, it can be used to by an application to dynamically generate the addition of blog pages or other information to a website.
+With small modifications, it can be used to dynamically generate the addition of blog pages or other information to a website.

 Built using: